FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models: Experiments

 As shown in Figure \ref{fig:vlm}, FailSafe-VLM is designed to work side by side with VLA models.
 Every 10 steps, FailSafe-VLM takes over the base VLA model’s control of the robotic arm to detect potential failures and outputs actions that the robot can execute directly if a failure is identified.
 After that, control is returned to the base VLA model until the next 10 steps complete.

 To evaluate the effectiveness of the FailSafe pipeline in improving failure reasoning, we compare performance on three ManiSkill tasks for which FailSafe collects data on.
 Three commonly used autoregressive VLA models, $\pi_o$-FAST \cite{pi0_fast}, OpenVLA \cite{openvla}, and OpenVLA-OFT \cite{openvla-oft}, are also fine-tuned on 1,000 ground-truth trajectories for each task.
 All models are evaluated on test seeds, meaning the spatial configuration differs from the training environment.
 Moreover, the camera view used in the experiments is novel for FailSafe-VLM, while it matches the training view for the three baseline VLAs.
 The intuition behind this setting is to evaluate whether our pipeline can still accurately identify failure scenarios and assist VLA models when the observation viewpoint was not included in FailSafe pipeline.
 In real-world scenarios, an additional camera dedicated to FailSafe-VLM may not be available, making it reasonable to share the same camera angle with the base VLA models.
+Notably, our method directly outputs executable corrective actions for VLA control.
+In contrast, methods such as AHA \cite{aha} and RoboFAC \cite{robofac} produce only natural language instructions, which cannot be directly applied in this setting.

 The experimental results in Table \ref{tab:exp} show that all three VLA models yield average performance improvements with the inclusion of FailSafe-VLM.
 In particular, OpenVLA improves by more than 20\%, with an average gain of 22.6\% across the three tasks.
 For OpenVLA-OFT and $\pi_o$-FAST, whose baselines are already relatively strong, failure reasoning still pushes the boundary, increasing success rates by 8.0\% and 4.0\%, respectively.